KevSantino28/Project-3/README.md

 - data/: Contains CSV files for MLB and MiLB stadiums.
 - MLB_visuals.ipynb: Python script for analyzing and visualizing team wins.
 - MLB_Money.ipynb: Python script for analyzing and visualizing team financials.
+- README.md: Documentation providing an overview of the project, instructions, and insights.

 ## Leaflet Map